In this video you will learn how to play inside English, left and side, off 3 rails to get position in the middle of the table.

 Next, I have included a video below of a simple inside English drill.

 Inside English off 3 Rails Pool Practice Drill Video

 The best way to learn how to do this is to “just do it,” get the shot wrong 20-30 times without being judgmental and eventually you will get one right.
 You are learning all of the possible ways that it does not work.

 Now it is time to reproduce the good result over and over again until you cannot get it wrong and the shot becomes a natural part of your game.

-Playing with Low Deflection Cues
+Inside English Playing with a Low Deflection Cue.

 If you play with a low deflection cue or shaft you will probably have to make a small adjustment nonetheless.
 Just a quick note, because this isn’t really the place, every cue and every shaft is unique even if they look the same.
 Always play with the same cue so that it becomes a part of you and not a separate tool.

-Generally speaking the harder that you strike the cue ball the greater will be the deflection.
+Generally speaking, the harder that you strike the cue ball the greater will be the deflection.

 Play the shot smoothly and follow through all the way.